 Our experienced work injury lawyers are available around the clock to answer your questions or to provide you a free case consultation.
-To speak to an experienced workers compensation lawyer give us a call at 617 492 3000.
+To speak to a local and dedicated workers’ compensation lawyer, give us a call at 617.492.3000.

-We handle all types of Workers' Compensation Cases, including, but not limited to:
+We handle all types of Workers' Compensation Cases, including but not limited to: